Imprint-Tech/imprint-sdk-ios/README.md

     public static func startApplication(from viewController: UIViewController, configuration: ImprintConfiguration)
     ```

-    from viewController: The view controller from which the application flow will be presented
+`viewController`: The view controller from which the application flow will be presented

-configuration: The previously created ImprintConfiguration object containing your API key and completion handler
+`configuration`: The previously created ImprintConfiguration object containing your API key and completion handler